How to handle credit card processor conduct & complaints | CFIB

 CFIB speaks regularly with the PCNOs and FCAC; having concrete examples of the issues small business are facing with regards to payment processing helps greatly with our advocacy work in this area.
 Sharing your story allows us to keep all the players in the payment processing industry abreast of the issues and advocate for change.
 (Note: we never identify a business when sharing issues and concerns).

-What is the Code of Conduct for the Credit and Debit Card Industry?
+What is the Code of Conduct for the Payment Card Industry?

-Since its initiation, CFIB has successfully lobbied to have more rights for you added to the Code:
+Since its initiation, CFIB has successfully lobbied to have more merchant rights added to the Code:

-A full timeline and information on what CFIB continues to fight for can be found here.
+A full timeline and information on what the CFIB continues to fight for can be found here.